Read Martin Heidegger with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Martin Heidegger’s influence on philosophy.

-The central claim is this: Martin Heidegger is one of the most influential philosophers of the 20th century, primarily through his development of existential phenomenology.
+In plain terms: Martin Heidegger is one of the most influential philosophers of the 20th century, primarily through his development of existential phenomenology.

 1. Martin Heidegger’s Influence on Philosophy: Martin Heidegger is one of the most influential philosophers of the 20th century, primarily through his development of existential phenomenology.